dustinchinn/Team-Silver/README.md

 **SoundX** (*Pronounced as “Sound X”*):

-An application that helps the user directly address their issues, and report said issue to local city developers.
+An application that helps the user directly address their issues and report said issue to local city developers.

 ## Why SoundX?